-Transport and Tariff Model Interpretation - CMP315 Original Transport and Tariff Model Interpretation - CMP375 Original and WACM2 EC/EF calculation reflects the cost of the whole NETS (i.e. a replacement value) which includes all assets and works undertaken on the NETS.
+Transport and Tariff Model Interpr etation - Transport and Tariff Model Interpretation - CMP315 Original CMP375 Original and WACM2 EC/EF calculation reflects the cost of the will (i.e. a replacement value) which includes and works undertaken on the NETS.
 See Annex 3 to support this view.
-EC/EF calculation reflects the growth in the NETS.